scionproto/scion/doc/dev/design/V6-address-support.rst

 Once we have that, we can start enabling the use of V6 addresses as the addr argument.

-The netsec tree also offers a number of scion-enabled apps.
+The netsec tree also offers a number of SCION-enabled apps.
 Those rely on "pan", a custom API-like layer.
-It would be good to try and converge pan and the new API contemplated above, so that eventually, these scion-enabled apps are able to use plain IPV6 addresses too.
+It would be good to try and converge pan and the new API contemplated above, so that eventually, these SCION-enabled apps are able to use plain IPV6 addresses too.